dining-philosopher/litefeeder/README.md

 ![printed feeder on the substrate](foto/20191008_134800_result.jpg "printed feeder on the substrate")
 ![printed and washed feeder](foto/20191010_170213_result.jpg "printed and washed feeder")

+Sculpt some keys from modeling clay and glue the feeder parts with the same clay.
+It is said that some clays are incompatible with platinum silicones, but all my clays work fine.
 ![preparing for first half silicone molding](foto/20191008_143555_result.jpg "preparing for first half silicone molding")
 ![silicone and release agent](foto/20191008_143624_result.jpg "silicone and release agent")
 ![first half silicone curing](foto/20191008_150000_result.jpg "first half silicone curing")